eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

   * (required) *to*:
     * `t`
     * `telemetry`
   * (optional) *content-type*: The type of payload contained in the message body.
+Required, if the message body is empty.
     The given content type, if not empty, will be used in the message being forwarded downstream.
 Otherwise, the content type of the downstream message will be set to `application/octet-stream`, if the payload is not empty and no default content type has been defined for the origin device or its tenant (see [Downstream Meta Data]({{< relref "#downstream-meta-data" >}})).
 * Message Body:
   * (optional) Arbitrary payload contained in either a single AMQP *Data* or *AmqpValue* section.
 Note that the adapter only supports values of type *string* or *array* of *byte*s in the *AmqpValue* section.
 Values of other types will